12 / 01 / 2021

-The Commonwealth Government has recently changed Australia’s insolvency system.
 The changes introduced new processes from 1 January 2021 and replace the temporary debt relief measures introduced in March 2020.

-These changes aim to reduce complexity, time and costs and enable small businesses to restructure quickly in the event of insolvency.
+The new processes aim to reduce complexity, time and costs and enable small businesses to restructure quickly in the event of insolvency.
 The changes include:

 - A new 'debtor in possession' model, allowing the business owner to continue trading and propose a debt restructuring plan.